AlexanderSenf/ucla_data_processing/README.md

 # Data Processing test program

-This is a test program writtent to extract data from a given text file (Question 2).
+This is a test program writtent to extract data from a given text file.

 This program was written using:
 * Ubuntu 18.04 LTS